-- 3.1 To protect students from physical attack and other forms of bullying, including racial abuse, name calling, stealing, threats, malicious gossip, intimidation, homophobia and the use of mobile devices or ICT as a means of bullying (peer on peer). - 3.2 To encourage all members of the Trust school community to have a positive self-image. - 3.3 To help students to view themselves as part of a community and, by example, to nurture their abilities to sustain relationships with families, peers, and the world outside. - 3.4 To encourage students to voice their concerns about others with confidence.
+- 3.1 To protect students from physical attack and other forms of bullying, including racial abuse, name calling, stealing, threats, malicious gossip, intimidation, LQBGQ+phobia, harmful sexualised behaviour and the use of mobile devices or ICT as a means of bullying (child on child). - 3.2 To encourage all members of the Trust school community to have a positive self-image. - 3.3 To help students to view themselves as part of a community and, by example, to nurture their abilities to sustain relationships with families, peers, and the world outside. - 3.4 To encourage students to voice their concerns about others with confidence.